 Small Group Counseling at NLE

-Topics covered in this group include identifying student strengths, assertiveness skills for managing conflicts, coping with feelings appropriately, friendship - making and keeping friends and making sure you choose friends wisely, decision-making skills
+Topics covered in this group include identifying student strengths, assertiveness skills for managing conflicts, coping with feelings appropriately, friendship - making sure you choose friends wisely, decision-making skills, healthy habits at school/home, "accurate thinking" skills (versus positive/negative thinking).

 Life Skills (friendship/social skills)

-Resolving conflicts, joining in to a group activity, coping with feelings appropriately, goal-setting, chances for skill practice at recess, lunch and in the classroom.
+Resolving conflicts, joining in to a group activity, making and keeping friends, coping with feelings appropriately, goal-setting, chances for skill practice at recess, lunch and in the classroom.

 Coping with Anger